 We are an independent, not-for-profit organisation campaigning globally to improve work permit regulations to make it easier for partners of expatriate staff to gain employment during an international assignment.

-Since our start-up in 2001, we have been progressively successful in influencing change throughout the European Union, as well as in the USA, Asia (Hong Kong, India, Japan and Malaysia) and Latin America (Brazil and Peru).
-Thirty countries now allow accompanying spouses or partners to work.
+Since our start-up in 2001, we have been progressively successful in influencing change throughout the European Union, as well as in the USA, Asia (India, Japan, Hong Kong) and Latin America (Brazil and Peru).
+Thirty-five countries now allow accompanying spouses or partners to work.
 We continue to promote best practice and monitor legislative improvements in all these countries, as well as setting up new projects (for example, in South Africa and China) in our global campaign.

 Our surveys show that governments that allow partners to work attract highly skilled employees associated with international business, investment and development; creating a ‘triple win’ for host countries, employers and families alike.